SlutWalk

 SlutWalk is a transnational movement calling for an end to rape culture, including victim blaming and slut-shaming of sexual assault victims.
 Participants protest against explaining or excusing rape by referring to any aspect of a woman's appearance.
-The rallies began on April 3, 2011, in Toronto, Ontario, Canada, after a Toronto Police officer suggested that "women should avoid dressing like sluts" as a precaution against sexual assault.
+The rallies began on April 3, 2011, in Toronto, Ontario, Canada, after a Toronto Police officer suggested that "women should avoid dressing like sluts in order to not be victimized" as a precaution against sexual assault.
 Subsequent independent rallies have occurred globally.
 Rallies continued through most of the 2010s before ceasing.

 The protest took the form of a march, mainly by young women, where some dress in clothes considered to be "slutty."
 In the various SlutWalk Toronto-inspired events around the world, there are usually speaker meetings and workshops, live music, sign-making sessions, leafleting, open microphones, chanting, dances, martial arts, and receptions or after-parties with refreshments.
 In many of the rallies and online, women speak publicly for the first time about their identity as rape survivors.
-The movement's ideology has been questioned and its methodology criticized by some.